Graduating students are eligible for a number of graduation awards:

 - have not previously been awarded a Chancellor's Medal.

-Nominees are considered by a panel consisting of the Chancellor (Chair), the Vice-Chancellor and President, the Senior Deputy Vice-Chancellor and an elected student member of Council.
+Nominees are considered by a panel consisting of the Chancellor (Chair), the Vice-Chancellor and President, the Deputy Vice-Chancellor (Academic) and an elected student member of Council.

 When completing the nomination form you will need to consult with your nominee to provide details on their academic performance and describe their contribution to University life and/or the Community.

 A University Medal may be awarded to graduating students enrolled in a three or four year Bachelor's degree, in recognition of academic excellence.
-To be eligible a student must have undertaken at least 192 unit points at the University and must have achieved a final Cumulative Grade Point Average of 6.80 or more (refer to Grades and Grade Point Average (GPA) Institutional Operating Policy).
+To be eligible a student must have undertaken at least 192 unit points at the University and must have achieved a final Grade Point Average of 6.80 or more (refer to Grades and Grade Point Average (GPA) procedures).

-A Faculty Medal may be awarded to graduating students enrolled in a three or four year Bachelor's degree, in recognition of academic excellence.
-To be eligible a student must have undertaken at least 192 unit points at the University and must have achieved a final Cumulative Grade Point Average of 6.60 to 6.79 (refer to Grades and Grade Point Average (GPA) Institutional Operating Policy).
+A Medal for Academic Excellence may be awarded to graduating students enrolled in a three or four year Bachelor's degree, in recognition of academic excellence.
+To be eligible a student must have undertaken at least 192 unit points at the University and must have achieved a final Grade Point Average of 6.60 to 6.79 (refer to Grades and Grade Point Average (GPA) procedures).

 High-achieving members of the community can be considered for honorary awards.
 The Honorary Awards Committee, chaired by the Chancellor, meets twice a year to assess nominations for honorary awards in accordance with the Honorary Awards – Governing Policy.